masurp/VU_CADC/tutorials/R_text_supervised-text-classification-II_2023.md

 - The authors used a 5-fold cross-validation in their grid search.
 We will only do 2-fold cross-validation to shorten the computation time.

-- They probably explored more paramters, we will only investigate the
+- They probably explored more parameters, we will only investigate the
   following:

   - 600 to 1000 epochs (more vs less learning cycles)